buildbuddy-io/buildbuddy/docs/config-auth.md

 #### Azure AD provider

 1. Navigate to the [Azure Portal](https://portal.azure.com/).
-   If there are multiple Azure AD tenants is available, select the tenant that will be using BuildBuddy.
+   If there are multiple Azure AD tenants available, select the tenant that will be using BuildBuddy.

 2. Register a BuildBuddy application: